Derek Jeter and wife Hannah are expecting their first baby

 Whatever her name is, I know she’ll run circles around him.

-The tweet the Players’ Tribune sent out about Hannah’s article also contained a thoroughly adorable gif of Jeter with approximately a zillion pink balloons.
+The Players’ Tribune’s tweet about Hannah’s article also contained a thoroughly adorable GIF of Jeter with approximately a zillion pink balloons.

 Hannah and Derek Jeter share their next chapter: https://t.co/ZY6aDhRQH6 pic.twitter.com/5heb7MTobQ